 Improve Your Sleep Hygiene

-Part of sleeping beter is accepting that sleep is important to your life and to each day.
+Part of sleeping better is accepting that sleep is important to your life and to each day.
 You can experiment with different types of technology.
 For many, a weighted blanket can have a dramatic affect on sleep.
 It’s a bit like receiving a hug and it stimulates the brain into feeling ‘safe’, allowing you to relax and drop to sleep faster.
 You could also try different mattresses and blackout curtains.
 One of the benefits of moving your devices out the room is that it should reduce the little lights that will be seen more clearly in the dark which even with your eyes closed can affect your sleep.
 Think extension leads with an on light, they glow bright in the dark.
 Try and make your bedroom as dark as possible and you will sleep much deeper and fall asleep much quicker ready for the day ahead, refreshed, energised and healthy.

 How to Sleep Better in the Heat